Practical Guide: Personal Income Tax (IRPF)

 Yes, if you are a tax resident in Spain, you must declare your worldwide income.

-If I still have ties with my country, am I subject to double taxation?
+If I still have ties to my country, am I subject to double taxation?

-Thanks to bilateral tax treaties signed by Spain with several countries, you can avoid double taxation in 46 countries.
-These include European partners such as Germany, France, Italy, the UK, Belgium, the Netherlands and Switzerland, as well as Argentina, Chile, Brazil, Mexico and Peru.
-Countries such as the USA, Canada, Australia, and many Asian countries such as China, India, Japan and South Korea are also covered.
+Thanks to the bilateral tax treaties signed by Spain with several countries, you can avoid double taxation in 46 countries.
+Among the countries concerned are European partners such as Germany, France, Italy, the United Kingdom, Belgium, the Netherlands, Switzerland, but also Argentina, Chile, Brazil, Mexico and Peru.
+Countries such as the United States, Canada, Australia, and many Asian countries such as China, India, Japan, and South Korea are also covered.
 The United Arab Emirates and Scandinavian countries such as Sweden and Norway also benefit from these agreements.

 What is the IRPF scale?